Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ## 4.2 User Roles and Permissions

 The ShoeShow platform defines distinct roles with clearly scoped permissions to ensure secure and appropriate access to functionalities.
-The primary roles are Customer and Admin, as outlined in `GradProjectDocumentationITI.md` and `DOC.md` [1, 2].
+The primary roles are Customer and Admin.

 ### 4.2.1 Customer Role